FedericoMura/CPS_ECG/README.md

 To use this project, you will need the following components:

-* **Pynq Z1 Board:** The main platform for signal processing.
+* Pynq Z1 Board: The main platform for signal processing.
-* **STM32 Nucleo-64 Board (with STM32 microcontroller):** Responsible for data acquisition from the ECG sensor.
+* STM32 Nucleo-64 Board (with STM32 microcontroller): Responsible for data acquisition from the ECG sensor.
-* **AD8232 ECG Sensor:** The sensor for electrocardiographic signal acquisition.
+* AD8232 ECG Sensor: The sensor for electrocardiographic signal acquisition.
-* **Jumper Wires:** For connecting the Pynq to the Nucleo and the Nucleo to the AD8232 sensor.
+* Jumper Wires: For connecting the Pynq to the Nucleo and the Nucleo to the AD8232 sensor.
-* **MicroSD Card:** Pre-loaded with the Pynq OS image.
+* MicroSD Card: Pre-loaded with the Pynq OS image.
-* **USB mini-B cable:** For connecting the Nucleo to your computer for programming.
+* USB mini-B cable: For connecting the Nucleo to your computer for programming.

 ## 3. Hardware Setup

 Follow these steps to connect the hardware components:

-1.  **Connecting AD8232 Sensor to STM32 Nucleo-64:**
+1. Connecting AD8232 Sensor to STM32 Nucleo-64:
    * Connect the analog output of the AD8232 sensor to an analog input pin on the STM32 Nucleo-64.
    * Connect the power pins (VCC and GND) of the AD8232 sensor to the corresponding power pins on the STM32 Nucleo-64.
    * Ensure the AD8232 sensor electrodes are properly connected for ECG acquisition (e.g., RA, LA, RL).

-2.  **Connecting STM32 Nucleo-64 to Pynq Z1 (via SPI):**
+2. Connecting STM32 Nucleo-64 to Pynq Z1 (via SPI):
    * Identify the SPI pins (MOSI, MISO, SCLK, NSS) on your STM32 Nucleo-64 board.
    * Identify the corresponding SPI pins on the Pynq Z1 board.
    * Connect the Nucleo's SPI pins to the Pynq:
-        * Nucleo MOSI $\rightarrow$ Pynq MISO
+     * Nucleo MOSI → Pynq MISO
-        * Nucleo MISO $\rightarrow$ Pynq MOSI
+     * Nucleo MISO → Pynq MOSI
-        * Nucleo SCLK $\rightarrow$ Pynq SCLK
+     * Nucleo SCLK → Pynq SCLK
-        * Nucleo NSS (Slave Select) $\rightarrow$ Pynq GPIO (any GPIO pin configured as chip select)
+     * Nucleo NSS (Slave Select) → Pynq GPIO (any GPIO pin configured as chip select)
    * Ensure that the grounds (GND) of both boards are connected.

-    *Note:* The Pynq will act as the SPI *master*, and the Nucleo as the *slave*.
+Note: The Pynq will act as the SPI master, and the Nucleo as the slave.
 Data transfers will be serial 16-bit.
 The sensor sampling rate is 200 Hz.

 ## 4. Software Setup

 The project involves firmware for the Nucleo-64 and a Jupyter Notebook for the Pynq Z1.

-1.  **Nucleo-64 Firmware Upload:**
-    * Connect your STM32 Nucleo-64 board to your computer using a USB mini-B cable.
-   1.1.
-Creating the STM32 Nucleo-64 Project with STM32CubeIDE
+### 4.1.
+Nucleo-64 Firmware Upload and Project Configuration

 To run the firmware on the STM32 Nucleo-64 board, you must import and build the project provided as a `.ioc` file (named `ECG.ioc`) using STM32CubeIDE.

-### Steps:
+Steps:

-1. Install **STM32CubeIDE** from the official STMicroelectronics website:
+1. Install STM32CubeIDE from the official STMicroelectronics website:
    https://www.st.com/en/development-tools/stm32cubeide.html
-   > ⚠️ You will need to create and log in with a free STMicroelectronics account to download the software and board files.
+   You must create and log in with a free STMicroelectronics account to download the software and board support files.

-2. Open **STM32CubeIDE**.
+2. Open STM32CubeIDE.

 3. Go to `File → Open Projects from File System…`, browse to the folder containing the `ECG.ioc` file, and import the project into your workspace.

 4. If STM32CubeIDE does not recognize your board configuration:
-   - Click `GENERATE CODE` to initialize the project structure.
+   * Click `GENERATE CODE` to initialize the project structure.
-   - This step will automatically create the necessary folder tree under `/Core`, including `main.c`.
+   * This step will create the full folder structure under `/Core`, including `main.c`.

-5. Once code generation is complete:
-   - Replace the newly generated file `Core/Src/main.c` with the provided version from this repository (`main.c` customized for ECG acquisition and SPI transfer).
+5. Replace the generated file `Core/Src/main.c` with the provided version from this repository, which contains the logic for ECG acquisition and SPI communication.

-6. Ensure the peripheral configuration is correct:
+6. Verify the peripheral configuration:
-   - `ADC1` is enabled and connected to the analog input pin where the AD8232 output is wired.
+   * ADC1 is enabled and connected to the analog input from the AD8232.
-   - `SPI1` (or the selected SPI peripheral) is configured in **Slave Mode**, with 16-bit data size.
+   * SPI1 (or another selected SPI peripheral) is configured in Slave Mode, with 16-bit data size.
-   - DMA is enabled for SPI reception and/or ADC as needed.
+   * DMA is enabled for SPI and/or ADC if needed.

-7. Build the project by clicking the **hammer icon**.
+7. Build the project by clicking the hammer icon.

-8. Connect the Nucleo-64 to your computer using a USB mini-B cable.
+8. Connect the Nucleo board to your computer using a USB mini-B cable.

-9. Flash the firmware to the board:
+9. Flash the firmware:
-   - Click the green debug arrow or go to `Run → Debug As → STM32 Cortex-M C/C++ Application`.
+   * Click the green debug arrow or go to `Run → Debug As → STM32 Cortex-M C/C++ Application`.

 10. Once flashed, the Nucleo will:
-    - Continuously acquire analog ECG data from the AD8232 sensor.
+    * Continuously acquire analog ECG data from the AD8232 sensor.
-    - Sample the signal at 200 Hz and transmit 16-bit words via SPI to the Pynq Z1 board.
+    * Sample the signal at 200 Hz and transmit 16-bit words via SPI to the Pynq Z1.

-> 💡 The firmware is editable.
-You can add preprocessing filters, R-peak marking, or custom logic if needed.

-2.  **MicroSD Card Preparation (for Pynq):**
+### 4.2.
+MicroSD Card Preparation (for Pynq)

 * Ensure your MicroSD card contains the Pynq operating system image.
 * Insert the MicroSD card into the dedicated slot on the Pynq Z1.

-3.  **Upload Pynq Overlay Files:**
+### 4.3.
+Upload Pynq Overlay Files

-    * Before running the Jupyter Notebook, you need to upload the hardware overlay files to your Pynq board.
-These files (.bit and .hwh) define the custom hardware accelerators (like your filters) on the FPGA.
+* Before running the Jupyter Notebook, upload the hardware overlay files to your Pynq board.
+These files (.bit and .hwh) define the custom hardware accelerators (e.g., filters) on the FPGA.
-    * Transfer these files from this repository (or your development environment) to the Pynq board.
-You can typically do this using SCP, SFTP, or by directly copying them to the MicroSD card.
-Place them in the same directory as your Jupyter Notebook.
+* Transfer these files to the Pynq board using SCP, SFTP, or by copying them directly to the MicroSD card.
+Place them in the same directory as the Jupyter Notebook.

-4.  **Accessing Jupyter Notebook:**
+### 4.4.
+Accessing Jupyter Notebook

-    * Connect the Pynq Z1 to your network (via Ethernet or Wi-Fi, if configured).
+* Connect the Pynq Z1 to your network (Ethernet or configured Wi-Fi).
-    * Power on the Pynq Z1.
+* Power on the board.
-    * Open a web browser on your computer and navigate to the IP address of your Pynq Z1 (usually 192.168.2.1 if connected directly to your computer, otherwise check the IP address assigned by your network).
+* Open a web browser and go to the Pynq Z1's IP address (typically 192.168.2.1 if connected directly).
 * Log in to the Jupyter Notebook interface.

-5.  **Project Upload (Jupyter Notebook):**
+### 4.5.
+Upload Project Notebook

-    * Upload your Jupyter Notebook file (.ipynb) containing the project's Python script to the Jupyter working directory on the Pynq.
+* Upload the Jupyter Notebook file (.ipynb) containing the project’s Python script to the working directory on the Pynq board.

 ## 5. Running the Project

-1.  **Open the Jupyter Notebook:** Once uploaded, open your project's Jupyter Notebook file.
+1. Open the Jupyter Notebook file uploaded to the Pynq.
-2.  **Execute the Python Script:** Within the notebook, execute the cells in sequence.
-The Python script will handle:
+2. Execute all cells in order.
+The script will:
-    * Loading the custom hardware overlay (using the .bit and .hwh files).
+   * Load the custom hardware overlay (.bit and .hwh files).
-    * Configuring SPI communication with the Nucleo.
+   * Configure SPI communication with the Nucleo.
-    * Managing data transfers via DMA (200-word buffer, 32-bit words).
+   * Manage DMA transfers (200-word buffer, 32-bit words).
-    * Invoking the hardware IP for filters (pre-configured) for ECG signal processing.
+   * Invoke hardware IP for ECG filtering.
-    * Implementing the Pan & Tompkins algorithm for R-peak detection.
+   * Run the Pan & Tompkins algorithm for R-peak detection.
-    * Calculating Heart Rate and Heart Rate Variability (HRV) based on R-R intervals.
+   * Calculate heart rate and HRV based on R-R intervals.

 ## 6. Output and Interpretation

-Once the script is running, you will observe the following outputs:
+Once running, the following outputs will be observed:

-* **Heart Rate (LED):** An LED on the Pynq Z1 board will flash according to the detected heart rate.
+* Heart Rate (LED): An onboard LED will flash based on the detected heart rate.
-* **Heartbeat Graph:** A real-time graph of the ECG signal will be displayed, showing the R-peaks identified by the Pan & Tompkins algorithm.
+* Heartbeat Graph: A real-time ECG graph showing detected R-peaks.
-* **HRV Values:** Calculated Heart Rate Variability (HRV) values will be displayed.
-These values can be interpreted to assess the state of the autonomic nervous system.
+* HRV Values: Computed heart rate variability metrics, useful to assess autonomic nervous system status.

-The algorithm has been validated with data containing significant noise and various heart rates, demonstrating its efficacy.
+The system has been tested with noisy and varied heart rate data and has shown good performance.

 ## 7. Troubleshooting

-* **No data or incorrect data:**
+* No data or incorrect data:
-    * Check all hardware connections (SPI, sensor, power).
-    * Verify that the Nucleo firmware has been successfully uploaded and is running.
+  * Check SPI wiring, power connections, and sensor orientation.
-    * Ensure that the Nucleo is indeed acquiring and sending data correctly.
+  * Ensure the Nucleo firmware is flashed and running correctly.
-    * Assure that the SPI configuration in the Python script precisely matches the hardware configuration.
+  * Confirm that SPI settings in the Jupyter script match the firmware.

-* **Pynq inaccessible:**
+* Pynq inaccessible:
-    * Verify that the Pynq is powered on and the MicroSD card is properly inserted.
+  * Ensure power is on and the MicroSD is correctly inserted.
-    * Check your network connection and the Pynq's IP address.
+  * Check network configuration and IP address.

-* **Error in Jupyter script:**
+* Jupyter Notebook errors:
-    * Ensure you have uploaded the .bit and .hwh files to the Pynq and they are in the correct directory.
+  * Ensure overlay files (.bit and .hwh) are correctly placed.
-    * Assure you have executed all cells in order.
+  * Run all cells sequentially.
-    * Check for any error messages in the terminal or notebook output.
+  * Review output logs and messages for additional hints.